aai-institute/pyDVL/docs/influence/influence_function_model.md

 )
 if_model.fit(train_loader)
 ```
-Upon initialization, the K-FAC method will parse the model and extract which layers require grad and which do not.
-Then it will only calculate the influence scores for the layers that require grad.
-The current implementation of the K-FAC method is only available for linear layers, and therefore if the model contains non-linear layers that require gradient the K-FAC method will raise a NotImplementedLayerRepresentationException.
+Upon initialization, the K-FAC method will parse the model and extract which
+layers require grad and which do not.
+Then it will only calculate the influence
+scores for the layers that require grad.
+The current implementation of the
+K-FAC method is only available for linear layers, and therefore if the model
+contains non-linear layers that require gradient the K-FAC method will raise a
+NotImplementedLayerRepresentationException.

+A further improvement of the K-FAC method is the Eigenvalue Corrected
+K-FAC (EKFAC) method [@george_fast_2018], which allows to further re-fit the
+eigenvalues of the Hessian, thus providing a more accurate approximation.
+On top of the K-FAC method, the EKFAC method is implemented by setting
+`update_diagonal=True` when initialising [EkfacInfluence
+][pydvl.influence.torch.influence_function_model.EkfacInfluence].
-A further improvement of the K-FAC method is the Eigenvalue Corrected K-FAC (EKFAC) method [@george_fast_2018], which allows to further re-fit the eigenvalues of the Hessian, thus providing a more accurate approximation.
-On top of the K-FAC method, the EKFAC method is implemented by setting `update_diagonal=True` when initialising [EkfacInfluence](pydvl/influence/torch/influence_function_model.py).
-The following code snippet shows how to use the EKFAC method to calculate the influence function of a model.
+The following code snippet shows how to use the EKFAC method to calculate the
+influence function of a model.

 ```python
 from pydvl.influence.torch import EkfacInfluence